robinkapuze/Casolar/README.md

 - Lookup both IP adresses (EMS and charger) and enter them into the code
 - Modify the code further to your personal wishes (optional)
 - Use www or AI (for example ChatGPT) to debug errors on compiling

+Working:
+- Power the ESP32 anywhere in Wifi reach
+- For status ubdates visit Webserver under the IP Adress of ESP32 (in your lokal network or per VPN to your lokal network)
+- In your Go-e charger App choose 1 or 3 phase loading to let the ESP regulator get in action (or set variable overwrite = 1)
+- If you experience unintentional functionality unplug the device and work with your systems as before

 If you modify the code further please let me and the community benifit from them two.
 If you have wishes for further or other functionality please also let me know.